python-lsp/python-lsp-server/README.md

 - pycodestyle: discovered in `~/.config/pycodestyle`, `setup.cfg`, `tox.ini` and `pycodestyle.cfg`.
 - flake8: discovered in `~/.config/flake8`, `setup.cfg`, `tox.ini` and `flake8.cfg`

 The default configuration source is pycodestyle.
-Change the `pyls.configurationSources` setting to `['flake8']` in order to respect flake8 configuration instead.
+Change the `pylsp.configurationSources` setting to `['flake8']` in order to respect flake8 configuration instead.

 Overall configuration is computed first from user configuration (in home directory), overridden by configuration passed in by the language client, and then overriden by configuration discovered in the workspace.

 To enable pydocstyle for linting docstrings add the following setting in your LSP configuration:
-`\` "pyls.plugins.pydocstyle.enabled": true \``
+`\` "pylsp.plugins.pydocstyle.enabled": true \``

 See [vscode-client/package.json](vscode-client/package.json) for the full set of supported configuration options.